DrMicrobit/dm-streamvalve/README.md

 ```

 # Usage
-You need to import StreamValve, instantiate an StreamValve object, and then call
+You need to import StreamValve, instantiate a StreamValve object, and then call
 `process()` to start processing the stream.
 Results, including information on the reason
 for the processing having stopped, are returned in a dictionary